cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 ### Supplementary Figure S1.
 Quintile Gradient in Autocorrelation

 [Description: Line plot showing correlation coefficient (y-axis, ranging from 0 to -0.7) versus prior change magnitude quintile (x-axis, Q1 to Q5).
 Line shows monotonic decrease from near 0 at Q1 to approximately -0.61 at Q5.
 Error bars show 95% bootstrap confidence intervals.
-Caption: The gradient demonstrates the signature of regression to the mean: only extreme prior changes show strong negative autocorrelation.]
+Caption: The gradient is consistent with regression to the mean as a major contributor: only extreme prior changes show strong negative autocorrelation, though true mean-reverting dynamics cannot be entirely excluded.]

 ### Supplementary Figure S2.
 Variance by Prior Change Quintile

 [Description: Bar chart showing variance of subsequent change (y-axis, 0.015 to 0.045) by prior change quintile (x-axis, Q1 to Q5).
 Bars increase monotonically from Q1 (0.020) to Q5 (0.041).
-Caption: Variance approximately doubles from smallest to largest prior changes, consistent with regression to the mean where extreme observations return toward the mean with additional random variation.]
+Caption: Variance approximately doubles from smallest to largest prior changes.
+This increasing variance is not predicted by a pure RTM model (which would predict constant variance) and suggests additional stochastic processes beyond simple measurement error regression.]